-Institutional Member Discounts:
+Institutional Member Benefits

-20% off advertising rates in AMS publications such as the Notices of the American Mathematical Society, the Society's journal of record with circulation of more than 30,000.
+- 20% off advertising rates in AMS publications such as the Notices of the American Mathematical Society, the Society's journal of record with circulation of more than 30,000.

-20% off Mailing lists rental.
+- 20% off Mailing lists rental.
 Our list of mathematicians and other scientists is quite likely the richest source of researchers and educators you'll find anywhere.

 *The discount is available to all departments and libraries on the same campus, provided orders are placed either directly with the AMS or through a participating agent.

-Institutions with a graduate program in the mathematical sciences can nominate all regularly enrolled graduate students for individual membership.
+- Institutions with a graduate program in the mathematical sciences can nominate all regularly enrolled graduate students for individual membership.

-Institutions that do not have a graduate program in mathematical sciences are entitled to nominate up to four (4) individuals for membership.
+- Institutions that do not have a graduate program in mathematical sciences are entitled to nominate up to four (4) individuals for membership.

-At least one (1) of these nominated members must be a regularly enrolled student.
+- At least one (1) of these nominated members must be a regularly enrolled student.
 The remaining nominations may be faculty members.

-* The nomination process for graduate students occurs in early fall.
+** The nomination process for graduate students occurs in early fall.
 Each institutional member will receive a letter in the mail about the opportunity to renominate, nominate, or drop student memberships.
 The form for this will be available online at that time, accessible through the email notification only (the link for the form is given in the letter).

 Institutional Membership Dues